francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 6: Create a local variable
+# Task 7: Create a global variable

 ## Description
-This script creates a local variable named BEST with the value "School".
+This script creates a global variable named BEST with the value "School".